jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 The repository will be updated with additional brand headband data and safety documentation as more manufacturers provide this information.

----

-[^1]: The Android device provides storage, time tracking, and processing capabilities for which it is well suited.
+[^android]: The Android device provides storage, time tracking, and processing capabilities for which it is well suited.
 Adding these functions directly to the headband would significantly increase the price, size, and weight.
 As previously mentioned, lower cost alternatives like a Raspberry Pi could be used in lieu of Android devices as a separate standalone "base station" providing these capabilities.
 We selected Android smartphones due to their widespread availability and familiar user interfaces.

-[^2] Marginal costs refer to the expense of producing one additional unit.
+[^marginal]: Marginal costs refer to the expense of producing one additional unit.
 For example, we calculate the filament cost per OSSMM headband by multiplying the cost per gram by the grams used in a single headband—not by the cost of the entire filament roll.
 For a familiar analogy: when calculating the cost of a batch of cookies, we count only the portion of butter used (e.g., half a stick), not the full stick that had to be purchased to make the cookies in the first place.

-[^3]: Purchasing some items in bulk quantities may result in lower prices.
+[^bulk]: Purchasing some items in bulk quantities may result in lower prices.
 Our price involved "bulk" quantities where some items were purchased in quantities greater than 10.
 However, for some market places we have found day-to-day pricing to have a greater effect on pricing than bulk purchasing.
 It is not necessary to buy in bulk for low-cost pricing.

-[^4]: This does not account for fixed costs: equipment, full rolls of solder, filament, etc.
+[^fixed]: This does not account for fixed costs: equipment, full rolls of solder, filament, etc.